There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Patients with rotator cuff tears may have limited mobility which can interfere with positioning during massage therapy.
 These patients may have difficulty lying with their arm over their head or at their side when face up.

-Dr. Alex Moon, who is a physical therapist and a licensed massage therapist based in Phoenix, Ariz., suggests that the first thing a massage therapist should do with a client that has a rotator cuff tear is assess motion.
+Dr. Alex Moon, who is a physical therapist and a licensed massage therapist based in Phoenix, Arizona, suggests that the first thing a massage therapist should do with a client that has a rotator cuff tear is assess motion.

 “Ask the patient to move their shoulder into flexion, abduction, external rotation and internal rotation to get an idea of how the patient is moving,” he said.

+Moon then uses the information to prioritize which muscles he will target with his hands-on work.
 If the patient has back pain while lying on their back, the humerus dropping below the midline of the body is likely the pain generator.

 “It may be necessary to use a rolled up towel under the patient’s elbow to prop [the arm] up,” Moon suggested.

 Rotator cuff tears can be asymptomatic.
-While these patients may not have overt signs of injury, a skilled massage therapist will likely find areas of pain and limited motion that the patient may not have been aware of!
+While these patients may not have overt signs of injury, a skilled massage therapist will likely find areas of pain and limited motion that the patient may not have been aware of.

 Also, rotator cuff injuries can wreak havoc in other areas of the body, thanks to something called “regional interdependence.”
 Although a person can fully function with a rotator cuff tear, they may do so with extra help from other body parts.
+Moon advocates looking at the muscles around the shoulder blade and throughout the back for tightness that might be affecting the shoulder.

-“[A massage therapist] may be the first person to catch compensation patterns on the opposite side of the body or reactionary patterns such as jaw clenching and neck stiffness in response to pain,” he said.
+“[Massage therapists] may be the first person to catch compensation patterns on the opposite side of the body or reactionary patterns such as jaw clenching and neck stiffness in response to pain,” he said.

 Penny Goldberg, DPT, ATC